-Since 2001, the Navy has been regularly assigning frigates and submarines to the NATO ACTIVE ENDEAVOUR operation where a naval force patrols the Mediterranean Sea and monitors shipping to help deter, defend disrupt and protect the allied countries and the international community against terrorist activity.
+Since 2001, the Navy has been regularly assigning frigates and submarines to the former NATO ACTIVE ENDEAVOUR and the ongoing SEA GUARDIAN operation where a naval force patrols the Mediterranean Sea and monitors shipping to help deter, defend disrupt and protect the allied countries and the international community against terrorist activity.

-Since 2011, the Navy has also participated regularly in the European Union maritime operation ATALANTA and from 2009 to 2011 in the NATO ALLIED PROTECTOR and OCEAN SHIELD operations to fight maritime piracy in the Indian Ocean.
+Since 2011 to 2013, the Navy has also participated regularly in the European Union maritime operation ATALANTA and for 2 months, in NATO's OCEAN SHIED OPERATION both aiming to fight maritime piracy in the Indian Ocean.

-In the national maritime areas under Portuguese sovereignty and jurisdiction, the Navy performs daily patrols assuring the security of the shipping.
+In the national maritime areas under Portuguese sovereignty and jurisdiction, the Navy performs daily patrols assuring the security of the shipping participating in Joint Operations lead by FRONTEX and in NATO.

-The Air Force plans its capability building taking into account not only Portugal's National Military Defense, but the several political agreements and alliances, where Portugal contributes to the collective security.
-In this line, the Air Force regularly deploys abroad staff and equipment in order to contribute to the international security and stability (e.g. Afghanistan, Mali, Baltic States, Mediterranean Sea, Guinea's Gulf).
+The Air Force plans its capabilities taking into account not only Portugal's National Military Defence, but the several political agreements and alliances, where Portugal contributes to the collective security.
+In this line, the Air Force regularly deploys abroad forces (air assets and manning), staff and equipment in order to contribute to the international security and stability (e.g. Afghanistan, Mali, Baltic States, Mediterranean Sea, Guinea's Gulf).